The information on this page relates to nursing strikes that took place at the end of 2022 and beginning of 2023.

 How might this impact my care?

-Young people with cancer are at the heart of everything we do at Teenage Cancer Trust, and we understand that you might be worried about what the nurses’ strike means for you and your treatment.
+Young people with cancer are at the heart of everything we do at Teenage Cancer Trust.

 It’s important to remember that whether you’re being treated on a Teenage Cancer Trust unit or not, the safety of patients is always the most important thing.
 During any strikes life-preserving services will carry on.